Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in proton+proton collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: SUMMARY

 \section{SUMMARY}

-In this work, we have studied the heavy-flavored hadrons, namely $\Lambda_{c}^{+}$ and $\rm{D^{0}}$ production dynamics using pQCD inspired model called PYTHIA8 in pp collisions at $\sqrt{s}$ = 13 TeV.
+In this work, we have studied the heavy-flavored hadrons, namely $\Lambda_{c}^{+}$ and $\rm{D^{0}}$ production dynamics using a pQCD-inspired model called PYTHIA8 in pp collisions at $\sqrt{s}$ = 13 TeV.
 The important observations of this paper are summarized below. \begin{enumerate}

-\item The transverse momentum spectra of $\Lambda_{c}^{+}$ and $\rm{D^{0}}$ produced in pp collision at the center of mass energy $\sqrt{s}$ = 13 TeV are studied using simulated data followed by fitted with the Tsallis distribution function up to $p_{\rm{T}}$ = 9 GeV/c.
+\item The transverse momentum ($ p_{\rm T}$) spectra of $\Lambda_{c}^{+}$ and $\rm{D^{0}}$ produced in pp collision at the center of mass energy $\sqrt{s}$ = 13 TeV are studied using simulated data.
+These $ p_{\rm T}$ spectra provide useful information regarding the production mechanism as well as freeze-out conditions of $\Lambda_{c}^{+}$ and $\rm{D^{0}}$.
+We have analyzed the $ p_{\rm T}$ spectra of $\Lambda_{c}^{+}$ and $\rm{D^{0}}$ with the thermodynamically consistent Tsallis distribution function up to $p_{\rm{T}}$ = 9 GeV/c.
 The effect of color reconnection on particle production is clearly observed.

-\item The variation of effective temperature and non-extensive parameter (q) for $\Lambda_{c}^{+}$ and $\rm{D^{0}}$, extracted from Tsallis distribution function is studied with charge particle multiplicity ($N_{ch}$), pseudorapidity ($\eta$) and transverse momentum spectra ($p_{\rm{T}}$).
+\item The variation of effective temperature (T) and non-extensive parameter (q) for $\Lambda_{c}^{+}$ and $\rm{D^{0}}$, extracted from Tsallis distribution function is studied with charged particle multiplicity ($N_{ch}$), transverse momentum spectra ($p_{\rm{T}}$) and pseudorapidity ($\eta$).
+The $N_{ch}$ dependence study of T and q provides insight into the dynamics of the system produced with different densities in pp collisions.
+Meanwhile, the study of $p_{\rm{T}}$ dependence of T and q sheds light on particle production mechanisms, and the rapidity dependence covers the phase-space analysis of the particles produced in hadronic collisions.

 \item It is found that for heavy-flavored hadrons, both the effective temperature and non-extensive parameter increase with charged-particle multiplicity.
-However, the effective temperature decreases with $p_{\rm{T}}$ for low-multiplicity classes and increases with $p_{\rm{T}}$ for high-multiplicity classes.
-On the other hand, the non-extensive parameter increases at low-$p_{\rm{T}}$ and then saturates towards high-$p_{\rm{T}}$ for both low and high-multiplicity classes.
-However, for the high-multiplicity classes, there is a considerable fluctuation in the saturation behavior.
-The effective temperature decreases and non-extensive parameter, q increases while going from midrapidity to the forward rapidity region both for $\Lambda_{c}^{+}$ and $\rm{D^{0}}$.
+However, the effective temperature increases with $p_{\rm{T}}$ both for low and high-multiplicity classes.
+On the other hand, the non-extensive parameter, q decreases with an increase in $p_{\rm{T}}$ and then shows a saturation behavior towards high-$p_{\rm{T}}$ both for low and high-multiplicity classes.
+However, for the high-multiplicity classes, there is a considerable change in saturation behavior.
+The effective temperature decreases and the non-extensive parameter, q increases while going from midrapidity to the forward rapidity region both for $\Lambda_{c}^{+}$ and $\rm{D^{0}}$.